sandyherho/reefblast/reefblast/README.md

 ## Limitations

-The canopy void fraction is a free parameter; no measurement in a coral canopy is known to the authors.
-Normal incidence, a frozen secant canopy impedance, and a shear-free skeleton are assumed, and skeletal constants are illustrative, so every threshold scales with them.
-The 2D line source is exact only in the far field and is used for amplitude-free ratios, never for thresholds.
+- **Void fraction** is a free parameter; no measurement in a coral canopy is known to the authors.
+- **Geometry**: all ranges are vertical standoffs at normal incidence.
+  Horizontal radii are not computed, because beyond the 30° critical angle no compressional wave enters an acoustic skeleton.
+- **Relaxed canopy**: the secant impedance assumes bubbles equilibrate within the shock, which Figure 4 shows they do not, so canopy effects are likely upper bounds.
+- **Cavitation** above the canopy is omitted; the impulse invariant holds for the linear model only.
+- **Strength and source**: static strength and Cole constants fitted to large charges are used; spall standoffs are likely upper bounds.
+- **2D runs** use a line source exact only in the far field and are used only for amplitude-free ratios.

 Details are in `outputs/reports/open_items.txt`.

+## License

+MIT